Thunder Point Book #9

-With Thunder Point, #1 New York Times bestselling author Robyn Carr has created a town where hard work and determination are all it takes to make dreams come true.
+From the #1 New York Times bestselling author of the Virgin River series, Robyn Carr, rediscover the charming coastal town of Thunder Point, where hard work and determination are all it takes to make dreams come true.

 Blake Smiley searched the country for just the right place to call home.
-The professional triathlete has travelled the world, but Thunder Point has what he needs to put down the roots he’s never had.
-In the quiet coastal town he can focus on his training without distractions.
+The professional triathlete has traveled the world, but Thunder Point has what he needs to put down the roots he’s never had.
+In the quiet town, he can focus on his training without distractions.
 Until he meets his new neighbors and everything changes.

-Lin Su Simmons and her teenage son Charlie are fixtures at Winnie Banks’ house as Lin Su nurses Winnie through the realities of ALS.
-A single mother, she is proud of taking charge and never showing weakness.
+Lin Su Simmons and her teenage son, Charlie, are fixtures at Winnie Banks’s house as Lin Su nurses Winnie through the realities of ALS.
+A single mother, Lin Su is proud of taking charge and never showing weakness.
 But she has her hands full coping with a job, debt and Charlie’s health issues.
-And Charlie is asking questions about his family history—questions Lin Su doesn’t want to answer.
+And Charlie is asking questions about his family history—questions she doesn’t want to answer.

 It was the third week of August, the house next to Winnie’s was complete inside and out, and a moving truck had finally backed up to the garage.
 Charlie had seen the new owner back when he’d first looked at the house.
 He’d ridden across the beach road on a cycle—a very expensive looking, professional cycle.
 He’d visited with Cooper on the deck that faced the bay.
 They went into the house together and didn’t come back out, at least on the beach side.
 Cooper had later reported the guy with the cycle was interested and made an offer.

 When the moving truck pulled up and began to unload, Charlie went out front to have a look.
 All the houses along this ridge backed up to the Pacific, the perfect view from their decks and living rooms, but their front doors and garages faced the road at the top of the hill.
 Charlie saw it was Cooper talking to the movers, so he waited patiently until Cooper was done discussing.